rkarpeles/brotenfamily/wp-content/themes/adapt-child/dev_notes/task-list.md

 - place Embedded Analytics on homepage
 - place visitor count on the homapage (near Embedded Analytics)

-- Add Google Analytics tracking to their site
+- Add Google Analytics tracking to their site (DONE)

 - add search bar in header on homepage (?)